 Work, meetings, and briefings will be performed primarily at Contractor facilities.
 Frequent travel to ICE offices located at 801 I Street NW, Washington, D.C., or 500 12th St SW, Washington, D.C., or to the Tech Ops facility in Lorton, VA will be required.
 Additionally, travel to the Law Enforcement Support Center (LESC) facility located in Williston, VT may be required.
 Due to regular interaction with a multitude of program stakeholders, the Contractor's staff shall be located in the Greater Washington Area (GWA).

 12.0 PERIOD OF PERFORMANCE

 The period of performance of the FALCON System Maintenance and Services contract will consist of a base period of nine (9) months plus four (4) twelve (12) month option periods.
-A FAR 52.217-8 6-month optional extension allows for an additional six months' worth of Operations and Maintenance Support Services to be purchased after the end of Option Year 4.

 13.0 SECURITY